STAT: State and Territory Alliance for Testing

 Illinois

-Illinois finds K-12 testing valuable for essential workers, at schools in lower-income and rural communities.
-Illinois has piloted K-12 Rapid POC testing using Abbott BinaxNOW with 8 districts comprising 40-50 schools.
+Illinois found K-12 testing valuable for essential workers, at schools in lower-income and rural communities.
+Illinois piloted K-12 Rapid POC testing using Abbott BinaxNOW with 8 districts comprising 40-50 schools.
 The state provided schools with discretion on the targeting and frequency of testing, leading to a range of approaches including symptomatic; symptomatic+; and weekly screening regimens.

 Maryland

-Maryland’s archetype study puts testing approach in the control of schools; lessons to inform broader rollout in 2021.
-Maryland has operationalized an Early Adopter Program with nine K-12 schools with varying sizes, demographics and residential programs.
-The approach has been to undertake screening and confirmatory PCR testing of asymptomatic positive POC tests as well as negative POC tests if there is known exposure or symptoms present.
-Like Illinois, Maryland has left it up to the schools to determine what works best for their population in terms of frequency of testing.
-The goal of the Early Adopter Program is to capture lessons before rolling out to a broader set of districts in 2021.
+Maryland’s archetype study put testing approach in the control of schools; lessons to inform broader rollout in 2021.
+Maryland had operationalized an Early Adopter Program with nine K-12 schools with varying sizes, demographics and residential programs.
+The approach was to undertake screening and confirmatory PCR testing of asymptomatic positive POC tests as well as negative POC tests if there was known exposure or symptoms present.

-Expanding The Alliance
+The Alliance

 Vaccine Confidence Message Brief